Download this Entertainment Business Plan for Music Artists and Music Producers free for easy editing in Google Docs, Microsoft Word or Apple Pages:

 3.1 PRODUCT DESCRIPTION

-DJA Music is DJA's primary thrust for the first several years of operations.
+DJA Music is DJA’s primary thrust for the first several years of operations as outlined in this entertainment and music business plan.
 Responsible for the cultivation of talent, the production of pre-recorded music product and its marketing, the success of DJA Music will lay the groundwork for additional DJA profit centers.

 Four Record labels comprise the company’s music division.
 Each division has been created with a distinct and specialized reputation of its own, and will be responsible for a separate genre of music.